becc-mu/bank_tech_tes/README.md

 I should be able to see the dates on my statement

 ```
+## Specification

+### Requirements
+You should be able to interact with your code via a REPL like IRB or the JavaScript console.
+(You don't need to implement a command line interface that takes input from STDIN.)
+Deposits, withdrawal.
+Account statement (date, amount, balance) printing.
+Data can be kept in memory (it doesn't need to be stored to a database or anything).

+### Acceptance criteria

+Given a client makes a deposit of 1000 on 10-01-2012
+And a deposit of 2000 on 13-01-2012
+And a withdrawal of 500 on 14-01-2012
+When she prints her bank statement
+Then she would see

 ```
 date || credit || debit || balance